Veena GanapathyPsychodynamic psychotherapist

 I have over seven years’ experience working psychodynamically with adults with a wide range of issues, ranging from anxiety to relationship problems.
 My time as a bereavement counsellor reflects my interest in giving meaning and space to the complex experience of loss.
 I was also a mental health social worker and have an academic background in psychology (see below).

 I was the featured psychodynamic psychotherapist inby Ariane Sherine (2018).
-I contributed content on compassion fatigue for Welldoing.org.
+I have written content on compassion fatigue for Welldoing.org (Jan 2020) and was invited to contribute to the UKCP members' magazine, New Psychotherapist (Autumn 2020).

 I hope together, we can find a safe and accepting way to understand yourself better and give meaning to your inner world and authenticity to your experience.
 I look forward to hearing from you.